-- Copy the database schema from the source platform (tables, indexes, etc.). - Create a new database on the target platform. - Perform a binary data dump from the source database. - Load data into the new target database.
+- Copy the database schema from the source platform (tables, indexes, and so on). - Create a new database on the target platform. - Perform a binary data dump from the source database. - Load data into the new target database. - \ Moving data from big-endian to little-endian systems or the reverse